-That is, until a male — the hero Bellerophon — managed to lodge a lead-tipped spear in her throat and choke her to death.
-And in Greek mythology, it’s always a male figure that kills a female goddess or other figure that seemingly threatens men or the status quo.
+That is, until a male, the hero Bellerophon, managed to lodge a lead-tipped spear in her throat and choke her to death.
+Interestingly, in Greek mythology, it’s always a male figure that kills a female goddess or other figure that seemingly threatens men or the status quo.

 Several historians, including Pliny the Elder, argue that her origin is an example of a “euhemerism,” when ancient mythology might have corresponded to historical fact.